-- ◆ Install Icon Drop: Installs an icon dragged from File Manager or Application Manager into the subpanel. - ♦ Home Folder Click: Opens File Manager view of your home directory (\$HOME).
-Drop: Opens File Manager view of dropped folder. - Open Floppy Click: Loads a diskette in drive and displays File Manager view of it. - ◆ Open CD-ROM Click: Loads a CD-ROM volume in drive and displays a File Manager view of it. - ◆ Properties...
+- Install Icon Drop: Installs an icon dragged from File Manager or Application Manager into the subpanel. - Calendar Click: Opens Calendar for the current date and user.
+Drop: Sets up the dropped appointment. - Find Card Click: Opens Address Manager with default search options.
+Drop: Opens a dropped card, or opens Address Manager with default options and searches for dropped text. - Files - Install Icon Drop: Installs an icon dragged from File Manager or Application Manager into the subpanel. - Home Folder Click: Opens File Manager view of your home directory (\$HOME).
+Drop: Opens File Manager view of dropped folder. - Open Floppy Click: Loads a diskette in drive and displays File Manager view of it. - Open CD-ROM Click: Loads a CD-ROM volume in drive and displays a File Manager view of it. - Properties...
 Click: Opens Properties dialog box with no file selected.
-Drop: Opens Properties dialog box for file or folder dropped. - ◆ Encryption...
+Drop: Opens Properties dialog box for file or folder dropped. - Encryption...
 Click: Prompts for the file to be encrypted and the encryption key.
-Drop: Encrypts and replaces an unencrypted file; decrypts and replaces an encrypted file. - ◆ Compress File Click: Prompts for file to be compressed.
-Drop: Compresses and replaces an uncompressed file; decompresses and replaces a compressed file. - ◆ Archive Click: Prompts for file or folder to be archived.
-Drop: Archives and replaces dropped file or folder. - ◆ Find File Click: Opens File Finder in default mode.
-Drop: Searches for dropped text as file or folder name.
+Drop: Encrypts and replaces an unencrypted file; decrypts and replaces an encrypted file. - Compress File Click: Prompts for file to be compressed.
+Drop: Compresses and replaces an uncompressed file; decompresses and replaces a compressed file. - Archive Click: Prompts for file or folder to be archived.
+Drop: Archives and replaces dropped file or folder. - Find File Click: Opens File Finder in default mode.
+Drop: Searches for dropped text as file or folder name. - Applications - Install Icon Drop: Installs an icon dragged from File Manager or Application Manager into the subpanel. - Text Note Click: Opens Text Editor in note mode.
+Drop: Puts the dropped file on the workspace. - Text Editor Click: Opens Text Editor.
+Drop: Opens the dropped file in Text Editor. - Voice Note Click: Opens Audio in note mode. - Applications Click: Opens Application Manager.